NekoDrone/atelier/README.md

 ### Thanks to

 - [comfysage](https://github.com/comfysage) and [isabelroses](https://github.com/isabelroses) for letting me reference their dotfiles and nvim configs, and for making [gift-wrap](https://github.com/tgirlcloud/gift-wrap)
+- Everyone else that submitted their MotD contributions on bluesky and on [the open issue](https://github.com/NekoDrone/atelier/issues/1)